These are stressful times.

 Get Back on Track

-Here are a few things that can derail your otherwise functional routine: illness (physical and mental); travel (work or pleasure); and being glued to the TV news for a few days straight.
-A soon as you return, recover, or tear yourself away from the TV, focus on getting back on track without beating yourself up.
-Schedule time to get things done AND relax.
+Here are a few of the many things that can derail your otherwise functional routine: illness (physical or mental; temporary or chronic); travel (work or pleasure); and being glued to the TV news for a few days straight during a crisis.
+A soon as you recover, return, or tear yourself away from the TV (not that TV watching is inherently a bad thing!), focus on getting back on track without beating yourself up.

-When you are stressed it’s sometimes hard to think of what will make it better.
+During stressful times it’s sometimes hard to think of what will make it better.
 Why not make a checklist to help you remember your choices?
+What would you put on your list?
 Read a good book?
 Drink a cup of hot tea?
 Spend time in nature?
 Play with your kids or pets?
 Enjoy a hobby?
 Call a friend?
 Coloring book?
 Hot tub?
 Massage?
 Yoga?
+Remember to schedule time for getting things done AND for relaxing.

-Seriously — for a little vacation from what’s NOT working, focus on what IS working.
+Seriously — for a little vacation from what’s NOT working, I find it instantly helpful to focus on what IS working.
 Make a list of things you are grateful for.
 Read the notes in your Gratitude Box.
 Help someone else.
 Volunteer.
 Pray.
 Remember to always believe in yourself.

 Focus on Your Health

-And yes, of course…..eat healthy foods, get enough quality sleep, and exercise…you know the drill!
+And yes, of course…during stressful times, as well as in peaceful times, one will always feel better eating healthy foods, getting enough quality sleep, and getting some exercise…you know the drill!

 What is your go-to G-rated stress reliever?